philippinespire/genetic_div_hamilo/Scripts/Upstream_Analyses/GT_AD.md

 # Genotype & Depth Information

 Code to pull genotype and depth information from VCF files.
+Run on an HPC cluster (Wahab at ODU) before transferring output files to local computer for downstream analyses and visualization in R.

 ```sh
 module load container_env ddocent